panilya/panilya.github.io/content/about.md

 slug = "about"
 +++

 My name is Illia.
-Over the last 2+ years of commercial experience I've worked with a wide variety of technologies.
+Over the last few years of commercial experience I've worked with a wide variety of technologies.
+My main interests are Backend systems and Generative AI.
 Some of the technologies I worked the most are:

 - Java, Spring Boot, Spring Data JPA/JDBC, Spring Security, Hibernate
+- Python, LlamaIndex, FastAPI
 - Large Language Models, Generative AI
 - Kotlin on server-side
 - React, TypeScript, NextJS, NodeJS
-- Relational databases, MongoDB, Redis
+- Relational databases, MongoDB, Redis, Vector databases
 - AWS, Docker

 I've always been fascinated by Open-Source projects and its community and were participating in it way before my first commercial experience.
 One of the Open-Source project I’m proud to be involved in is [Datafaker](https://github.com/datafaker-net/datafaker).